chrisichris/ybuilder/README.markdown

 1.) adds "mytest" to the dependencies of "test" so that when the "test" target (livecycle) is executed also "mytest" is executed

-2.) adds the pre-livecylc of "test" (which is processTestClasses) to the dependecies of "mytest" so that when "mytest" is run every livecycle up to "test" (but not test itself) is run first
+2.) adds the livecylc before "test" (which is processTestClasses) to the dependecies of "mytest" so that when "mytest" is run every livecycle up to "test" (but not test itself) is run first

+To list all livecycles in the poject use:

+    java -jar ybuilder livecycles

-The predefiend livecycles are:
+### The predefined livecycles
 ##### clean:

 * preClean